acarapetis/nvim-treesitter-jjconfig/README.md

 # nvim-treesitter-jjconfig

-This is a neovim plugin providing treesitter syntax highlighting for revset expressions and templates inside [jj](https://jj-vcs.github.io) configuration files.
+This is a neovim plugin providing filetype detection and a treesitter parser for revset expressions and templates inside [jj](https://jj-vcs.github.io) configuration files.

+It gives you syntax highlighting and autoindentation for:

+- toml strings containing jj revset expressions:
+    - in `[revsets]/[revset-aliases]` tables
+    - in command aliases when immediately following "--revisions", "--from", "--to", etc. (I've left out the short forms for now because they seem likely to trigger false positives.)
+- toml strings containing jj templates:
+    - in `[templates]/[template-aliases]` tables
+    - in command aliases when immediately following "--template" or "-T".

 ![screenshot](./screenshot.png)